-- When the City receives notice of a potential conversion of the federally assisted units, contact the property owners to pursue options to preserve these units as affordable housing.
-Ensure the owners comply with the State notification requirements to notify their tenants three years, one year, and six months in advance of conversion. - In the event of potential conversion, pursue funding available at State and federal levels to preserve the affordable units. - Throughout the planning period, all dwelling units that receive public assistance in the City (including rehabilitation assistance and land write-down projects) shall continue to have affordable housing agreements filed with the land to ensure the long-term affordability of the units.
+When the City receives notice of a potential conversion of the federally assisted units, contact the property owners to pursue options to preserve these units as affordable housing.
+Ensure the owners comply with the State notification requirements to notify their tenants three years, one year, and six months in advance of conversion.

+- Maintain contact with affordable housing developers with interest in preserving affordable housing and alerting these organizations the potential conversion of assisted units. - In the event of potential conversion, work with nonprofit developers to pursue funding available at State and federal levels to preserve the affordable units. - Throughout the planning period, all dwelling units that receive public assistance in the City (including rehabilitation assistance and land write-down projects) shall continue to have affordable housing agreements filed with the land to ensure the long-term affordability of the units.